-- 7.9 During the inspection of prisons, young offender institutions and secure training centres (the latter with the agreement of Ofsted1), HMCIP may identify significant concerns with regard to the treatment and conditions of those detained.
-In this eventuality HMCIP will write to the SOS within seven calendar days of the end of the inspection, providing notification of the significant concerns and the reasons for those concerns.
+- 7.9 During the inspection of prisons, young offender institutions and secure training centres (the latter with the agreement of Ofsted2), HMCIP may identify significant concerns with regard to the treatment and conditions of those detained.
+In this eventuality, HMCIP will write to the Secretary of State within seven calendar days of the end of the inspection providing notification of the significant concerns and the reasons for those concerns.
 The notification will summarise the judgements and identify issues that require improvement.
-As part of the inspection process the Governor of the institution will have been briefed concerning our intent. - 7.10 HMCIP will publish an urgent notification letter to the SOS, and will place this information in the public domain. - 7.11 Any decision to give urgent notification to the SOS of significant concerns will be determined by the judgement of HMCIP.
-The judgement will be informed by relevant factors evidenced during the inspection and may include: - Poor healthy prison test assessments (HMIP's inspection methodology is outlined in the HMIP Inspection Framework) - The pattern of the healthy prison test judgements - Repeated poor assessments - · The type of prison and the risks presented - The vulnerability of those detained - The failure to achieve recommendations - The Inspectorate's confidence in the prison's capacity for change and improvement. - 7.12 Having received such a notification, the SOS commits to publicly respond to the concerns raised within 28 calendar days.
-The response will explain how outcomes for prisoners in the institution will be improved in both the immediate and longer term. - 7.13 HMIP will re-inspect the institution in due course at a date determined by its risk-based scheduling process.
-The inspection will report on progress made since the previous inspection. - 8 Corporate Governance
+As part of the inspection process the Governor of the institution will have been briefed concerning HMCIP's intent. - 7.10 HMCIP will publish an urgent notification letter to the Secretary of State, and will place this information in the public domain.

-1 Ofsted has statutory responsibility for the inspection of secure training centres and conducts them in partnership with HMI Prisons.
+2 Ofsted has statutory responsibility for the inspection of secure training centres and conducts them in partnership with HMI Prisons.
 Any decision to notify the Secretary of State of significant concerns would be made jointly with the Chief Inspector of Ofsted.